Industrial Automation - Max-i Fieldbus

 10BASE-T1L allows communication up to at least 1 km - typical 1.5-1.7 km, but the use of echo cancelation to allow two-way full duplex communication on a single pair makes the communication even more critical and very complex to start up.

-10BASE-T1S is a multidrop line, which enables up to 8 devices to be parallel connected on a single pair, which can be up to 25 m long, but for practical process control where short process values are transmitted, Max-i outperforms 10BASE-T1S on all parameters:
+10BASE-T1S is a multidrop line, which enables up to 8 devices to be parallel connected on a single pair, which can be up to 25 m long, but for practical process control where short process values are transmitted, Max-i outperforms 10BASE-T1S on all parameters even though the Baud rate, which is the reciprocal of the minimum pulse width and therefore a measure for the necessary bandwidth, is only 2.67 MBaud for Max-i, but 20 MBaud (10 Mbps) for 10BASE-T1S:

 • Max-i is approximately 1.5 times faster and even more if there are more than two devices on the line!
 The time it takes 10BASE-T1S (and 10BASE-T1L) to transmit a typical process values with an average length of 8 bytes (32-bit identifier and a 50 % mix between 4-bit boolean values and 26-bit analog fixed-point values) is 76.8 µs due to the minimum number of bytes and the long inter frame gap.
 On a 22-m line, where the Max-i speed is 2.667 Mbaud, each value in average takes 50.8 µs to transmit including inter frame gap.